esteban90-dev/essential-photo-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### To run this project
+## To run this project

 Clone the project build it using `docker-compose build` and run `docker-compose up`

-You might need to do build the project using `docker-compose build`

 You can set the branch it pulls in the docker compose file like this

 `https://github.com/esteban90-dev/essential-photo-backend.git#<BRNACH_HERE>`